 Children's Hospital is part of the UPMC family.

 Illness from lung infections is the leading reason children visit doctors in the United States each year.
 And worldwide, lung infections are the number-one cause of death among children.
-Recognizing that the susceptibility to respiratory infections is an interplay between microbe and host, researchers at Children’s Hospital of Pittsburgh of UPMC are leading the charge against respiratory illness on multiple fronts: from asthma, pneumonia, bronchitis, cystic fibrosis and tuberculosis to sleep disorders and exotic conditions such as pulmonary lymphangiectasia and plastic bronchitis.
+Recognizing that the susceptibility to respiratory infections is an interplay between microbe and host, researchers at UPMC Children’s Hospital of Pittsburgh are leading the charge against respiratory illness on multiple fronts: from asthma, pneumonia, bronchitis, cystic fibrosis and tuberculosis to sleep disorders and exotic conditions such as pulmonary lymphangiectasia and plastic bronchitis.

 Children’s unique Laboratory of Lung Immunology and Host Defense is investigating the immune response to various lung pathogens.
 By understanding immune responses that confer protection against infection with damaging the lung, these immune responses can be exploited for novel vaccine approaches or immune-based therapies to prevent or treat lung infections.
 The lab is internationally known in the area of lung inflammation and Pneumocystis research and is well funded by the National Institutes of Health.
 It is also a recipient of one of three Specialized Centers of Clinically Oriented Research grants in the area of Host Factors in Chronic Lung Disease.